laiamanda/web-scrapper-orgs/README.md

 # Web-scrapper-orgs

 ## Description
-A python program that scrapes for organization
+A python program that scrapes for organization and insert it into database

 ### Set-up
 * Clone git repo
+* Install packages ~ pip install -r requirements.txt

+If everything is successful, you can run the program

 ### Run Program
 python main.py